kristianmandrup/cream/README.markdown

 * [Roles Mongoid](http://github.com/kristianmandrup/roles_for_mongoid)
 * [Roles Simply Stored](https://github.com/kristianmandrup/roles_simply_stored)

-_Role Groups_
+_Note_: Any role system can be substituted as long as you have a method #has_role? on the user which returns true or false given a string or symbol that identifies the role.

+### Role Groups

-Document DBs such as *Mongo* and *Riak* are good for modeling a role-group hierarchical relationship.
+Document DBs such as *Mongo* and *Riak* are ideal for modeling a role-group hierarchical relationship.
 Role-Group support is planned as a future add-on for the roles strategies integration.
 (Any assistance appreciated!)

 ## ORMs

 In general, it should now finally be pretty easy to set up a Rails 3 app, with a full Authentication and an Authorization system linked to a Role system using one of the following supported Cream ORMs.

-Relational Database mappers
+Relational DB:

 * Active Record
 * Data Mapper

-Document datastores:
+Document stores:

-Mongo DB:

 * Mongo Mapper
 * Mongoid

-Others:

 * Couch DB

-These ORMs are also supported for the CanCan Permits and Roles systems.
+These ORMs are also supported for the *CanCan Permits* and *Roles* systems.

 ## Installation and configuration ##